 The most important lesson I've picked up is––you can't buy health, family, and emotional well-being.

-Tips so that you never get trapped into burnout include:
+Tips so that you never get trapped into and how to beat burnout include:

 Family comes first.
 No one is indispensable for a company.
 Work deadlines and pressure are temporary, so don't steal your family time to spend it on job responsibilities.